 The Complete Guide to Luxury Holidays in Nuku’alofa

 Nuku’alofa is Tonga’s capital, the home to the South Pacific’s only royal family and brimming with culture.
-It’s a place where cruise ships stop for an authentic slice of the South Pacific and where exclusive activities depart, such as swimming with Humpback Whales or fishing for some of the Pacific Ocean’s most exciting game species.
+It’s a place where cruise ships stop for an authentic slice of the South Pacific and where exclusive activities depart, such as swimming with humpback whales or fishing for some of the Pacific Ocean’s most exciting game species.
 There’s delectable dining experiences, unique shopping and much more to discover.
-So let us guide you through the premium accommodation, activities and restaurants in this luxury guide to Nuku’alofa.
+So let us guide you through the premium accommodation, activities and restaurants in this luxury travel guide to Nuku’alofa.

 It’s important to note that the standards of “luxury” in Tonga are different from other South Pacific islands.
 Don’t expect five-star accommodation nor five-star services.
 We talk about luxury in Nuku’alofa in terms of more upmarket experiences.

 - Join a small-group boat trip to swim with whales